 At such low temperatures, the atoms have almost no motion.
 Free from the chaos of atomic vibration, scientists can now study fundamental behaviors and quantum characteristics that are nearly impossible to do at higher temperatures.

-This was the first time that BECs have been created in orbit.
+This was the first time that BECs have been created in orbit — one of the coldest places in the universe.
 These were first predicted in the 1920s by Albert Einstein and the Indian physicist Satyendra Bose but it wasn’t until 1995 that scientists were able to produce the necessary conditions for this extreme state of matter to occur, which involve cooling a gas with laser traps down to a fraction of a Kelvin.

 At room temperature, atoms are incredibly fast and behave akin to billiard balls, bouncing off each other when they interact.
 As you lower the temperature more and more (remember temperature reflects atomic agitation), atoms and molecules start to move slower.
 Eventually, once you get to about 0,000001 degrees above absolute zero, atoms start behaving like waves, rather than particles as they ought to on the macroscopic scale.
 Essentially, the atoms behave like one super atom, acting in unison.
 This is why BECs are easier to study.